AAyet/analog-solar-forecasting/readme.md

 variance

 The hypothesis behind the local linear operator is that the probability distribution function of the truth is gaussian.
-One can however use directely the successors as an ensemble of forecasts to estimate a different PDF.
+One can however use directly the successors as an ensemble of forecasts to estimate a different PDF.